 Choosing the right foods is only part of it - getting the right amounts of each type of food is also key.

 I'm talking about macronutrients.
 Macronutrients or "macros" are a way to organize your calories by looking at the main food groups that impact your health, energy, mood, appetite, and fitness.
+You can estimate your exact vegan macros and calorie needs using a simple online macro calculator.

 Now you're ready to put it all together and execute your vegan meal prep - which can sound a lot easier than it is.
 Well executed meal prep takes dedication and a bit of strategy.